This step-by-step guide will show you how to set up sales tax in QuickBooks Online from a brand new company.

 Some users will be presented with this screen to switch to the new automated sales tax engine used earlier in this article.
 We’ll continue with the old tax center.

 Add any additional states you need.
 Use the general state sales tax rate for each state you set up unless you want to manually set up the combined tax rate.

 When you have an invoice with sales tax to any state, overwrite what QuickBooks automatically enters with the amount that Amazon collects if the amounts are different.
 We’ll go over how to do this below.

-Once you’ve configured sales tax agencies for your QuickBooks Online company, you’ll need to complete one more step if you do FBA.
-You’ll need to set up a Bank account (Detail type: Cash) as an offset account for the Marketplace Facilitator Tax liabilities.
+Once you’ve configured sales tax agencies for your QuickBooks Online company, you’ll need to set up a Bank account (Detail type: Cash) for the Marketplace Facilitator Tax.

 Once you’ve created the bank account, you’ll need to create the service account that links to this account you’ve just created.

 Make sure the “Is taxable” box is not checked.

 Once you’ve saved the service item, you can now select this item for both your Marketplace Facilitator Tax Shipping and Marketplace Facilitator Tax Shipping.
 For invoices that have taxes on sales and shipping, sellers can choose to sum up those taxes into one line item.
 Or sellers can use the same service item twice with the different amounts.

 Another option is to create separate service items for Marketplace Facilitator Tax Principal and Marketplace Facilitator Tax Shipping.
 If you choose to do this, then link them both to the same Marketplace Facilitator Tax bank account.

 Some sellers will want this level of separation, but it’s not really necessary since taxes are deposited to and paid from the same offset bank account.